mcc-us/ea/_questions/q10-qual-4-dependency2.md

 With respect to the determination of the “residency test” for dependent children, which of the following does not qualify as a “temporary absence”?

 A. A long illness that results in long-term hospitalization.
-B. A year-long sabbatical outside the country.correct
+B. A year-long sabbatical outside the country.
 C. A dependent child who is away at college all year.
 D. Military service.